Solar Panels Switzerland 2026: Costs, Subsidies & Payback

 To reduce your heating bill in parallel, see our Heating Costs Switzerland guide, which combines heat pump and solar.

-The Electricity Supply Act (StromVG) in art.
-16-18 has allowed since 2018 the formation of a self-consumption group (ZEV).
-Several consumers (tenants, condominium owners, neighbouring businesses) can buy the solar electricity from a shared system directly from the operator, bypassing the public grid.
+The Electricity Supply Act (StromVG) has allowed since 2018 the formation of a self-consumption group (ZEV).
+Several consumers (tenants, condominium owners, neighbouring businesses) buy the solar electricity from a shared system directly from the operator, bypassing the public grid.
+Since the second package of the new Electricity Act (Stromgesetz/Mantelerlass) came fully into force on 1 January 2026, two further models exist alongside the classic ZEV.

 - Higher self-consumption ratio (often 60-90% instead of 30-35%)

-- Tenants get solar electricity at a competitive rate
+- Tenants and neighbours get solar electricity at a competitive rate

 - Contracts between operator and consumers